-A themed map highlights a particular land use or resource as it relates to the green infrastructure base map of intact habitats and locational information such as towns and highways.
-As noted in earlier chapters, not everything can go on one map because it becomes unreadable and unusable.
-Selecting themes to focus on allows a map to highlight one or two key topics of interest.
-For example, a themed map about agricultural soils can show where there are lands containing high quality agricultural soils not currently covered by forests that may be suitable for farming.
+A themed map highlights a parcticular land use or resource as it relates to the green infrastructure base mapo of intact habitats and locational information, such as towns and highways.
+As noted in earlier chapters, not everything can go on one map because it becomes unreadable and unuseable.
+Selecting themes to focus on allows a map to highlight a key topic of interest.
+For example, a themed map about agricultural soils can show where there are lands containing high quality agricultural soils, not currently covered by forests, that may be suitable for farming.

 Themed maps can also show relationships.
-For example, you can place a recreational activity layer that highlights key areas for birding, hunting or hiking over a map of high-quality habitats to see how large intact landscapes also support activities that depend upon a connected landscape.
+For example, you can place a recreational acticvity layer that highlights key areas for birding, hunting or hiking over a map of high-quality habitats to see how large intact landscapes also support acticities that depend upon a connected landscape.